What Is RPA? Your Guide to Robotic Process Automation

 In a study, it was noted that companies got a return of between 30% to 200% on RPA investments.

-Granted, that’s a large disparity, but what isn’t for debate is that investments so far seem to prove successful.
+Granted, that’s a large disparity, but what seems clear at the moment is that investments so far seem to prove successful for SMBs, with most of them seeing a positive return on adoption.

 That’s a significant leap for an emerging technology, though with SMBs adoption is somewhat slower.